1. What distinguishes Phoenix Rising Yoga Therapy from other styles of yoga therapy?

 In late 2006 Michael Lee made the decision to focus his time on writing and speaking.
 He is the author of Turn Stress Into Bliss: The Proven 8-Week Yoga Program for Health, Relaxation and Stress Relief and of Phoenix Rising Yoga Therapy – Bridge from Body to Soul.

-Karen Hasskarl and Elissa Cobb M.A., A.C.E., A.C.S.M. formed the new team of co-directors for Phoenix Rising at that time.
+Karen Hasskarl and Elissa Cobb M.A., A.C.E., A.C.S.M. formed the new team of co-directors for Phoenix Rising at that time and moved the Training Center to Bristol, VT.

 5. How long is the Training and what is the format?

 The program is divided into three levels.
-Levels 1 and 2 are each four days and are held in 14 different locations around North America and overseas each year.
-The Level 3 certification program is an eight-month program that students can complete mostly from home, although travel to a Midterm Workshop and weekly telephone coaching sessions with a Mentor are required.
+Level 1 is four days, Level 2 is five days, and both are held in several locations around North America each year.
+The Level 3 certification program is a nine-month program with two 6-day residential sessions as part of a practicum that students can complete mostly from home; weekly telephone coaching sessions with a Mentor are required.
 Most students complete all three levels within one calendar year, and some take as long as three years.
+Depending on the Certification Program chosen, additional courses may be required in addition to the 3 Levels.

 6. What is covered in the training and what teaching methods are used?